-To qualify under the SFC program, an applicant must be a resident of Indiana, be financially eligible for the Aged and Disability Medicaid Waiver, and meet the Level of Care for Nursing Facility placement as determined by a case manager.
+To qualify under the SFC program, an applicant must be a resident of Indiana, be financially eligible for and enrolled in the Aged and Disability Medicaid Waiver, and meet the level of care for nursing facility placement as determined by a case manager.
 This generally means that the care recipient needs help with three personal care tasks per day.
 The eligible individual must also live full time with his or her caregiver.

 A case manager and a registered nurse from the Structured Family Caregiving overseeing agency creates a service plan tailored to each individual applicant’s needs.
-Applicants are placed into one of three levels, which determine the amount of compensation the caregiver receives.
-Below, we estimate the monthly compensation caregivers receive as well as the amount the intermediary agency takes.
 The level of care is related to the amount of personal care needs that are required by the care recipient.
-The figures in the table below are current as of January 2020.
-Please note that the estimated monthly rate is based on a 30-day month.
-Therefore, the monthly compensation will vary based on the number of days in a month.